-The team will spend a session walking along a trail and recording dung found alongside the trail.
-The aim of the trail transect is to investigate Sri Lankan elephant abundance outside the park, seasonal variation of abundance and habitat preference.
+The team will spend a session walking along a trail and recording dung found alongside it.
+The aim of the trail transect is to investigate Sri Lankan elephant abundance outside the park, seasonal variation of populations, and the animals'' habitat preference.

 Electric Fence Monitoring: